Defining a strong EVP - main region

 How often have you seen dull and predictable EVPs, such as “Our people are our greatest assets” or “We value our people”?
 Such statements do not describe what’s unique about working for your organisation.

 An EVP is important because it tells a candidate what they’ll get in return for working with you.
-By communicating the experience of working at your organisation, you’ll attract candidates who are a natural fit and value the benefits they’ll get from working for you.
+By communicating the experience of working at your organisation, you’ll attract candidates who are a natural fit and value the benefits they’ll receive for their skills and experience.
 In addition, those who do not align with your EVP will be less inclined to apply.

 But defining the essence of what your organisation offers its staff is not a simple matter of sitting down with your marketing team and crafting a catchy strap-line or captivating image.
 It takes genuine reflection of the real value you offer.
 With that in mind, here’s our advice on how to go about developing an employee value proposition.

 Establish your competitive advantage.
 Find out what your existing employees think is unique about working for your organisation and why they stay.
 Once you uncover existing perceptions, you can leverage them to elevate your EVP.

 Run anonymous surveys, focus groups or one-on-one interviews with current employees to find out what’s important to them, what engages them and why they remain with your organisation.
 Ask candidates in job interviews why they applied for a role in your organisation.
 Run exit interviews to understand why departing staff left and what may have encouraged them to stay.

 The recruitment agency you use can also give you feedback on what attracts candidates to your roles.

 The information you collate should include your employees’ perceptions of your culture, values, goals, career progression, leaders, support, salaries and benefits.
 So, when conducting this research, go beyond salary and financial benefits to identify the intangible experience and rewards that staff value.